MolotovCherry/Native-Memory-Scripter/book/src/cffi/objects-callable.md

 You must use the correct arguments / return types, otherwise using the function will be ub.

-Additionally, your callback function MUST handle all possible exceptions.
-If it raises an uncaught exception, a default return value will be automatically provided.
-The default return value is always 0.
-So, a null pointer, incorrect data in the type, unexpected behavior, anything could happen!
-It is probably ub and should be fixed asap!
+Additionally, your callback function MUST gracefully handle all possible exceptions and return something.
+If it there's an uncaught exception, it is UB.
+But to protect the program, it will instantly crash instead.
+You should fix it asap.

 If you specified a return type, you MUST always return a value of that type, even if your function caught an exception.
 ```